Vaier

 Full CRUD for AWS Route53 zones and records — or skip AWS entirely and run in manual DNS mode if your domain lives elsewhere.

-User management
+Access management

 Email notifications